AlvaRocruIT/chat-screening/data/dashboard/EN-Ruleset.md

 | 15-19 | 0.875 | 4.5 |
 | 20+ | 1.0 | 5.0 |

-**Factor de conversión:** 0.1 (10.0 acumulado → 1.0 normalizado)
+**Conversion Factor:** 0.1 (10.0 accumulated → 1.0 normalized)

 ---

 ## Changelog

-- **v1.0 (2025-01-29):** Versión inicial del sistema de evaluación basado en embeddings
+- **v1.0 (2025-10-29):** Initial Versión of evaluation system based on embeddings (in spanish)
+- **v1.0 (2025-11-27):** Same one but translated to english
 ---

-## Notas de Implementación

-1. Los textos de referencia deben convertirse en embeddings una vez y almacenarse
-2. Cada pregunta y respuesta deben convertirse en embeddings en tiempo real
-3. El cálculo de similitud debe realizarse para las 5 dimensiones en paralelo
+## Implementaction Notes

+1. Reference texts should be converted in embeddings and stored ✅
+2. Each question and answer should be converted in embeddings in real time 🤔
+3. Similarity calculation should get done for the 5 dimentions simultaneously
-4. Las puntuaciones deben acumularse por `(session_id, vacante)`
+4. Each punctuation should get stored for `(session_id, vacante)`
-5. La normalización debe aplicarse cuando se actualiza `candidate_scores`
+5. Normalización should get applied whenever `candidate_scores` is updated

 ---

-**Fin del Documento**
+**End of the Document**